SudoMagicCode/workshop_usc_2026/README.md

 We'll also take a look at how we can work with [TouchDesigner Mediapipe plugin](https://github.com/torinmb/mediapipe-touchdesigner) in our projects: from downloading it from the main repo, optimizing for project performance, smoothing and manipulating sensor data, to simple techniques for realtime hand-tracking.

+Please visit the TouchDesigner MediaPipe [releases page](https://github.com/torinmb/mediapipe-touchdesigner/releases) to download the plugin.
+Once downloaded, drag and drop the MediaPipe.tox into the Base Rendering component.
+To finish getting setup: (1) connect the DAT output for hand tracking to the hand_tracking COMP and (2) connect the TOP output to the 'null_webcam' to get the webcam video from MediaPipe.

 ![image](readme-assets/media-03.png)

 <br>